project-alice-assistant/HermesLedControl/README.md

 - --dndPattern: Define a do not disturb led pattern

-This is the complete list of available methods in every patterns:
+#### This is the complete list of available methods in every patterns
+These methods are available by default, but might not be implemented to display any led, depending on the pattern you use!
 - wakeup
 - listen
 - think